mpara0/mpara0/README.md

 <!--
 **mpara0/mpara0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-## 📍What I do
-* Sophomore at the University of Illinois studying the intersections of computing, information, and design.
+I am a sophomore at the University of Illinois studying the intersections of computing, information, and design with the goal of becoming a product manager or front-end developer.

-* Teaching 35 high school womxn web development as an Instructor Assistant at Kode with Klossy for the summer
-* Further learnin
-* Casually writing for intern.club and TechTogether Medium blogs
+On campus I am involved with **Founders - Illinois Entreprenuers**, where I help aid the student-entreprenuership community @ Illinois and also invovled with the **r/UIUC subreddit community** where I help users with giving the best resources and advice to succeed in their classes as well as working to develop a crowdsource academic platform to further benefit the community - soon to be moderator for the group.
+In the fall, I hope to serve as **Project Manager for CS196 && Course Assistant for CS125**

+Currently, I serve as an **Instructor Assistant at Kode with Klossy** where I help scholars learn about the fundamentals of web development.
+Speaking of web development, I am learning about reactJS and Bootstrap for front-end web design.

+I have experience with **Git, Google App Engine, Web Development, and Android Studio**